-(Incorporating Science, History, Music, Geography, Art and Design & Technology)
+(Incorporating History, Geography, Art and Design & Technology)

-All of these subjects are taught in a cross-curricular way through 6 half-termly topics.
+All of these subjects are taught in a cross-curricular way through 3 termly topics.
 We feel that this way of teaching keeps the learning exciting and enables children to see the links between different areas.
-We have a robust monitoring system in place to ensure that all the necessary skills and knowledge are taught and in the case of Science and History we go beyond the demands of the National Curriculum.
-Wherever possible children will also be able to apply their learning using the computers.
+We start each topic with a ‘Wow’ day which introduces the children to the topic in a fun and exciting way.
+We have at least 3 visits from North Herts museum each year, as well as extra artefacts from them, to help bring the topics to life.
+We have a robust monitoring system in place to ensure that all the necessary skills and knowledge are taught.
+Wherever possible children are also able to apply their learning using the Chrome books.

 Children have two lessons of PE each week.
 One of these lessons is taught by a member of staff who is a qualified Sports Coach and the other is taught by the class teacher.
 We use a variety of schemes and teacher’s own expertise to teach various different areas of PE.
 We aim to provide children with a variety of experiences which will develop their motor skills, make them aware of space and its use, allow them to move freely and expressively on their own and co-operate with others.
 Much of the early work will emphasize individual skill and technique, leading on to small game situations involving co-operation and competition.
 Basic Moves- a set of transferable skills useful in many different sports is taught as one of the PE sessions in Key Stage One.
 Swimming is taught in Key Stage Two for those children who cannot swim 25 metres.
 Outdoor and Adventurous Activities are catered for during the children’s residential trip to Caythorpe in Year 4.